groupdocs/groupdocs-blog-content/Groupdocs.Blog/2019-04-02-password-protected-files-comparison-issue-is-resolved/index.md

 url: /2019/04/02/password-protected-files-comparison-issue-is-resolved/
 author: 'Atir Tahir'
 summary: ''
-tags: []
+tags: ['GroupDocs.Comparison for Java']
-categories: ['GroupDocs.Comparison for Java', 'GroupDocs.Comparison Product Family']
+categories: ['GroupDocs.Comparison Product Family']
 ---

 GroupDocs.Comparison for Java 19.3 rolls out with major bug fixes.
 When password protected files were compared, result was null.
 This might be a showstopper for you but not anymore.